fredszaq/Rezenerator/README.md

 Rezenerator is available as a standalone jar, a maven plugin and soon a gradle plugin.

 ## Available processors
+* ImageMagick for lots of formats (including PNG, PSD, JPG ...)
 * Inkscape for SVG files (an every other format Inkscape can open)
-* ImageMagick for lots of formats (including PNG, PSD, JPG ...)
+* InkscapeMagick for same formats as the Inkscape processor, but using a bit of ImageMagick for anti-aliasing

 Please note that these processors use external tools that must be installed and accessible in the path.